machawk1/wail/README.md

 <h2>Running WAIL</h2>
 This section is intended only to run WAIL from source.
 To download the compiled application, see the <a href="http://machawk1.github.io/wail/#download">downloads section</a>.

-End-user execution is meant to be accessed through the binary file, either WAIL.app on MacOS X or WAIL.exe on Windows (7+).
+End-user execution is meant to be accessed through the binary file, either WAIL.app on macOS or WAIL.exe on Windows (7+).
 To run it using Python for testing, run the following from the root of the WAIL source directory:
 <blockquote>python ./bundledApps/WAIL.py</blockquote>